Zoye LogoZoye Logo

 The 10-person team math:

 Trello at the entry tier is cheaper on paper but excludes most things teams actually need to grow.
-Once you add Premium for multiple views and a Power-Up for time tracking, ClickUp is the better deal.
-And Zoye AI undercuts both while covering CRM and budget that neither includes.
+Once you add Premium for multiple views and a Power-Up for time tracking, ClickUp Business is the better deal on those features - though ClickUp's AI is a separate add-on, not bundled.
+Zoye AI undercuts both with AI on, while covering CRM and budget that neither includes.

 Verdict: Trello wins on the lowest possible bill if all you need is basic Kanban.
 ClickUp wins on features-per-dollar once you need anything beyond cards.
 Zoye AI wins on total value once CRM, budget, and AI are in the comparison.